Explicit or Implicit? Encoding Physics at the Precision Frontier: Precision classification with similar classes

 \textsc{\textsc{OmniLearn}} uses constituent-level and jet-level inputs.
 The input for the classifier training is summarized in the scalar column in Table~\ref{tab:zjets_inputs}.
 Its training follows the exact setup described in Ref.~\cite{Mikuni:2024qsr} and uses the pretrained network weights provided in the public data release as the starting point for the fine-tuning.
 We could have used previous \textsc{OmniLearn} results, but the change in the \textsc{Pythia8} tune used in this study required retraining it for a trustworthy comparison.
 We also train the PET network from scratch using the same configuration, to quantify the impact of pretraining.

 L-GATr is trained from random weight initializations and matches \textsc{OmniLearn} in inputs, training epochs, and network size.
 The scalar inputs in Table~\ref{tab:zjets_inputs} are standardized and given to the scalar channels, and the constituent and jet 4-momenta are added as multivector inputs.
 We also test a minimal setup, where we train both networks using only constituent vectors.
 The number of parameters in L-GATr is either $10^6$ or $2 \times 10^6$, where the former is roughly the size of the PET body used in \textsc{OmniLearn} without task-specific heads, and the latter is the total \textsc{OmniLearn} size.
 L-GATr-slim only uses $7\times 10^5$ parameters.
-We observe that all tested L-GATr versions reach their maximum performance with at most 10 training epochs, so we expect maximum performance by matching the fine-tuning steps in \textsc{OmniLearn}.
+We observe that all tested L-GATr versions reach their maximum performance with at most 10 training epochs, which matches the amount of fine-tuning steps that \textsc{OmniLearn} takes to reach convergence on all studied tasks~\cite{Mikuni:2024qsr}.
 For a simple hyper-parameter optimization of the L-GATr networks, we start with the \textsc{OmniLearn} hyper-parameters and then optimize the batch size, learning rate, number of attention blocks, and weight decay parameter, as described in Appendix~\ref{hyperparameters_zjets}.

 First, we compare the performance of L-GATr, L-GATr-slim, the PET network trained from scratch, and \textsc{OmniLearn} on the first step of the first iteration of \textsc{OmniFold}, which we call reweighting.
 The unfolding task is to reweight the `simulated' events to the `data' distribution at detector level.
 We observe a large variability in the performance of L-GATr on repeated trainings across a wide range of hyper-parameter setups, which complicates network optimization.
 L-GATr-slim is also unstable under multiple runs, but its behavior is much more predictable under hyper-parameter changes.
 We show the best-performing trainings from L-GATr and L-GATr-slim and give the full details about our training setup in Appendix~\ref{gatr_details}.
 The results from \textsc{OmniLearn} are stable against repeated trainings.